 The Memory Map view shows a hexadecimal representation of the configuration data.
-Values with dark yellow backgrounds are relevant to the configuration.
+Values with dark yellow backgrounds are values that are relevant to configuration.
 Values with light yellow backgrounds are not configuration values or are unused.
 When the help panel is open, clicking on a value gives more information about that value in the help panel.

-Figure 2-27 • Memory Map View
+Figure 29 · Memory Map View